IslamFSoliman/Wrangle_and_Analyze_Data_Project/README.md

 #### Report
 ##### Two reports:

-Wwrangling efforts are briefly described in wrangle_report.pdf.\
+Wwrangling efforts are briefly described in `wrangle_report.pdf`.\
-The three (3) or more insights the student found are communicated in act_report.pdf including visualization.
+The three (3) or more insights the student found are communicated in `act_report.pdf` including visualization.